Peter Piot

 After helping discover the Ebola virus in 1976 and leading efforts to contain the first-ever recorded Ebola epidemic that same year, Piot became a pioneering researcher into AIDS.
 He has held key positions in the United Nations and World Health Organization involving AIDS research and management.
 He has also served as a professor at several universities worldwide.
 He is the author of 16 books and over 600 scientific articles.

 Early life and education

-Piot was born in Leuven, Belgium.
-His father was a civil servant who worked with agricultural exports and his mother ran a construction company.
+Piot was born in Keerbergen, Belgium.
+His father was a civil servant who worked with agricultural exports, and his mother ran a construction company.
 Piot is the oldest of two brothers and a sister.

-After beginning in the school of engineering and physics at Ghent University studying physics, Piot changed to medicine.
+After studying physics in the School of Engineering and Physics at Ghent University, Piot changed to medicine.
 During medical school, Piot received a Diploma in Tropical Medicine (DTM) from the Institute of Tropical Medicine Antwerp in Antwerp.
 In 1974, he received an MD degree from Ghent University.
 In 1980, Piot received a PhD degree in clinical microbiology from the University of Antwerp.